 China funds targeting Ant IPO rake in 60b yuan from over 10m investors

-[SHANGHAI] Five newly launched Chinese funds targeting Ant Group's upcoming mega stock listing raised 60 billion yuan (S$12.12 billion) cumulatively from more than 10 million retail investors, selling out within days, the funds' distributor said.
+FIVE newly launched Chinese funds targeting Ant Group's upcoming mega stock listing raised 60 billion yuan (S$12.1 billion)) cumulatively from more than 10 million retail investors, selling out within days, the funds' distributor said.

 An average of eight investors placed orders each second during the subscription period, highlighting retail frenzy over Ant's initial public offering (IPO) despite possible US sanctions against the Chinese fintech giant.